MuellerSeb/template/docs/source/package.rst

 ================
-TEMP_PACKAGE API
+YOUR_PACKAGE API
 ================

-.. automodule:: TEMP_PACKAGE
+.. automodule:: YOUR_PACKAGE

 .. raw:: latex